realpython/materials/tic-tac-toe-ai-python/README.md

 (venv) $ python -m window
 ```

-To change the players, who are currently hardcoded, you'll need to edit the following fragment of the front end's code:
+To change the players, who are currently hard-coded, you'll need to edit the following fragment of the front end's code:

 ```python
 def game_loop(window: Window, events: Queue) -> None: